abhipec/FgEC/README.md

 ### Training
 A sample file to train on OntoNotes dataset is available at FgEC/src/scripts/ontonotes.bash

 Please refer that file for further instructions to run the code.

+### Model level transfer learning
+A sample file to train using the pre-trained model weights obtained from a different dataset is available at FgEC/src/scripts/TL_OntoNotes_on_BBN.bash

+Please refer that file for further instructions to run the code.